2,200+ contractors benchmarked. How do your margins stack up? See where you stand →

 From our analysis of 1.39 million jobs representing $7.56 billion in revenue: zero cost data was tracked.
 No labor cost, no material cost, no job-level margin.
 When you can't see your real job margins, you can't identify which jobs were profitable, which were losers, and which were never billed at all.
 The phantom margin problem and the unbilled work problem feed each other.

-Layer in the billing speed data: the median contractor invoices 1 day after completion, but this median excludes the jobs that are never invoiced at all.
-The "billing speed" metric only measures jobs that eventually get an invoice.
-The 288,319 jobs in our data weren't late.
-They were never started.
+Layer in the billing speed data: the median contractor invoices 1 day after completion, but this median only measures jobs that eventually get an invoice.
+The uninvoiced jobs aren't late — they were never started.

 How to Find Your Unbilled Work